hunterdurbin/MileStone4/README.md

 ## Testing

+    1. Ensure the data base is unaltered.
+If you just installed the database, it will be ready to run tests.
+If you have ran the tests, you will need to reinitialize the database before running the tests again.

-    1. Navigate to 'milestone4/data/python' folder
+    2. Navigate to 'milestone4/data/python' folder

-    2. Run the 'testDAO.py'
+    3. Run the 'testDAO.py'

-    3. The testDAO.py will reinitialize the database before testing, but DOES NOT reinitialize after the completion of tests.
+    4. The testDAO.py DOES NOT reinitialize the database before or after testing.

-    (It is recommended that you reinitialize the database before executing individual functions to ensure you have an unaltered data set.)
+    5. Reinitialize the database before executing individual functions to ensure you have an unaltered data set.

 **Trouble Shooting**